Graduation Class of 2015: Giving Is A Way To Live Well

 Ruby Boychuk, one of the graduates, presented Hann with a bouquet of yellow roses, explaining that yellow roses symbolized love and appreciation.

-Family and friends proudly took photos of the celebration, while Stan Shear took a video that will be posted on the JSA website.
+Family and friends proudly took photos of the celebration.
 Refreshments shared by all helped bring the evening to a close, leaving a sweet taste in our mouths and in our hearts.
 Mazel tov, graduates.
 Mazel tov, JSA.

 Binny Goldman is a member of the Jewish Seniors Alliance of Greater Vancouver board.